Shaw, Berkshire: Shaw House

 Shaw House, an Elizabethan country house, was one of the Royalist headquarters during the Second Battle of Newbury and, later, the childhood home of the historian, James Pettit Andrews.
 Having been a school for many years, it is now a conference centre owned by West Berkshire Council.
-The building is a Grade I listed building.
-The park and gardens are Grade II listed.
+The building is grade I listed.
+The park and gardens are grade II listed.

 Transport

 From 18 February 2013, Shaw is served by Newbury & District bus services 6 and 6A from Newbury.
+The nearest railway station is Newbury.